ntikhoa/Algorithm-Visualizer/README.md

 You can use the SortView widget in the source code to visuallizing your own sorting algorithm.
 # Technique uses
 * Kotlin
-* Experiment with Custom View
+* Custom View and Animation
-* Coroutines
+* Coroutine
 # How does it work

 ### Implement your own sorting algorithm